Liveaboard Diving in Costa Rica

 Liveaboard dive trips in Costa Rica tend to depart from a few different ports, depending on the operator.
 Many will leave from Puntarenas, which is around a 90 minute drive from the capital San Jose.
 Check with your cruise operator, as some will arrange a transfer from San Jose to Puntarenas, which simplifies things.
 Others actually start the tour in San Jose, and so transport to the relevant harbour is included.
 San Jose has a well served international airport, with several large airlines flying directly here.
 Most flights transit through the US, and so it's a good idea to check US transit visa requirements.
 If you are embarking on a liveaboard tour in the Guanacaste region, you may be able to fly directly into the nearby Daniel Oduber International Airport from overseas.

-A small number of dive cruises through Costa Rica actually start in Panama - at Puerto Pedegral near the city of David, which can be reached via bus (around 7 hours) or domestic flight from Panama City.
+A small number of dive cruises through Costa Rica actually start in Panama - at Puerto Pedegral near the city of David, which can be reached via bus (around 7 hours) or a domestic flight from Panama City.
 It's easy to fly into Panama City from many international locations.

 Liveaboard.com has a range of different boats and operators, covering a wide range of budgets, from approximately $250USD to $500USD per person per night.
 Each liveaboard diving tour operator is different, but often extras that you'll need to bear in mind are marine park fees, emergency evacuation plan, airport departure taxes, and fuel surcharges.
 Depending on your nationality, you may be able to visit Costa Rica without a visa.
 However, you should check this well in advance of travelling.
 It's normally necessary to have 6 months validity on your passport, but again this should be checked.